Skip to main content

 Leatherman and Gerber are good reliable brands.
 Try to choose one with a saw, a good locking blade and an awl with an eye in it.

-Morakniv Bushcraft Black
+Morakniv Bushcraft and Carving Knives

-Leatherman Wave
+Leatherman Multitools

 Bahco Laplander